jb5k/way_of_stock/ApplicationRelease.md

 database name defaults to the value "*database_key*_*major_version*".
 It should only be specified when *database_key* is not specified.
 * *database_key*: This _optional_ key specifies the a unique key for the database from which the database name is derived.
 It should only be specified when *database_name* is not specified.
+If not specified it is derived from the constantized name of the application key.
 * *major_version*: This identifies _major_ version of the database.
 The major version should match the major_version encoded into the database jar.
 A change of the major version requires a recreation of the database.
 * *enforce_version_match*: A boolean flag indicating whether whether a difference between the major_version defined